intuitibits/shortcuts/README.md

 * Band information is not directly available from the "Get Network Details" action, so the shortcut uses some heuristics to determine the band based on channel number and Wi-Fi generation (Wi-Fi 4, 5, or 6).
 If the shortcut cannot determine the band, a "-" is displayed instead.
 * Signal quality ratings are based on SNR as follows:

-  Signal Quality | SNR
+  SNR | Signal Quality
   --- | ---
-  Excellent | SNR > 40 dB
+  Greater than 40 dB   | Excellent
-  Good | SNR is between 26 and 40 dB
+  Between 26 and 40 dB | Good
-  Fair | SNR is between 16 and 25 dB
+  Between 16 and 25 dB | Fair
-  Poor | SNR is between 11 and 15 dB
+  Between 11 and 15 dB | Poor
-  Very Poor | SNR <= 10 dB
+  Less than 11 dB      | Very Poor

 ### My Cellular